danilondonusma/Strikezone_betsonline/README.md

 | **Regulatory & Competition Factors** | Internacional markets are more competitive, with better odds offered by international bookmakers.
 To compete, StrikeZone may be offering more generous odds, reducing the house edge. | The platform may be overcompensating to attract users who would otherwise bet with international platforms. |

-### 5. La Liga vs. Premier League — A Critical Distinction
+### 5. La Liga vs. Premier League: A Critical Distinction

 **Key Finding:** La Liga and Vuelta a España generate **high user winnings**, while the **Premier League does NOT** — despite both being international competitions.